 Division 1 Proposal

 A Division 1 Proposal offers a formal, structured way to settle debts and avoid bankruptcy.
-This is a specific type of consumer proposal designed for individuals and businesses who have debts that exceed $250,000, excluding the mortgage on any principal residence.
+This is a specific type of proposal designed for individuals who have debts that exceed $250,000, excluding the mortgage on any principal residence.

 Our Licensed Insolvency Trustees specialize in creating powerful, forward-thinking solutions like Division 1 Proposals, providing a path to financial stability.
 With our local expertise and personalized guidance, we help you turn financial challenges into opportunities for a brighter future.